Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Meta-Learning Adaptation Guarantees

 The basis functions $\feat_i$ could be chosen as independently-parameterized neural networks.
-Instead, in this work, we use fully-connected $L$-layer neural network basis functions $\feat_i(\z)=\W^i_{L+1}\tanh\big(\W_L\tanh\circ\cdots\circ \tanh(\W_1\z)\big)$, where biases are omitted for conciseness.
+Instead, in this work, we use fully-connected $L$-layer neural network basis functions $\feat_i(\z)=\W^{L+1}_i\tanh\big(\W^L\tanh\circ\cdots\circ \tanh(\W^1\z)\big)$\footnote{\rev{We omit biases in the notation for brevity; our implementation includes a bias term in each layer.}}.
 Sharing the first $L$ weight matrices across all $n$ state dimensions allows for efficient scalability of the model and faster offline meta-training compared to training $n$ separate neural networks $\feat_i$.
 Choosing the bounded $\tanh$ activation functions yields smoother mean and variance predictions than common alternatives such as \textrm{ReLU} activations \cite{HarrisonSharmaEtAl2019,Snoek2015}.
-Finally, the last matrices $\W^i_{L+1}$ provide an additional degree of freedom which enables each $i$-th dimension of the model to select relevant features .\footnote{The matrices $\W^i_{L+1}$ also stabilize the offline meta-training process: by weighting intermediate features differently (e.g., when predicting quantities of different units, such as a position versus an angular velocity), this dimension-wise rescaling is not reflected in the precision matrices $\bLambda_i$ which are then better conditioned.
-By yielding a larger model class, this additional degree of freedom also allows further regularization to meta-train tighter uncertainty representations, see Section \ref{sec:regularizers}.} We found that using independent neural networks or sharing less than $L$ weight matrices did not lead to better performance, although our analysis applies to such models as well.
+Finally, the last-layer matrices $\W_i^{L+1}$ provide an additional degree of freedom which enables each $i$-th dimension of the model to select relevant features \footnote{The matrices $\W_i^{L+1}$ also stabilize the offline meta-training process: by weighting intermediate features differently (e.g., when predicting quantities of different units, such as a position versus an angular velocity), this dimension-wise rescaling is not reflected in the precision matrices $\bLambda_i$ which are then better conditioned.
+By yielding a larger model class, this additional degree of freedom also allows further regularization to meta-train tighter uncertainty representations, see Section \ref{sec:regularizers}.}.
+We found that using independent neural networks or sharing less than $L$ weight matrices did not lead to better performance, although our analysis applies to such models as well.

 The linear structure of this model allows for efficient online updates whose behavior is well understood.
-Given a set of transitions from the system $\{(\x_0, \ac_0, \x_1), \dots, (\x_t, \ac_t, \x_{t+1}) \}$, we update the last-layer parameters using linear regression via
+Given transitions from the system $\{(\x_0, \ac_0, \x_1), \dots, (\x_t, \ac_t, \x_{t+1}) \}$ and prior parameters $(\kbar_{i,0}, \bLambda_{i,0})$, the normal distribution of the last-layer parameters is updated according to Bayesian linear regression: the posterior precision matrices and mean vectors are given by